Minimal example application

 }

-Handle the button presses
+Handle the Button Presses

 To handle digital input events, some more configuration is needed, and we use a config builder.
 With that configuration, Pi4J can create the object for us and the state changes can be handled.